 - Use LinkedIn resume/CV from Application/Experience page.

 Note: LinkedIn is sun-setting their current version of Apply with LinkedIn by the end of 2018.
 Once this occurs, the Allow Apply with LinkedIn /Sign-In option will no longer be available for standard career sites, and no LinkedIn options will be available to candidates when applying to a job on a standard career site.
 Clients who have a LinkedIn Recruiter contract, or a LinkedIn corporate account with active LinkedIn job slots, can leverage the new Apply with LinkedIn (With Apply Starters).
 The new Apply with LinkedIn (With Apply Starters) will only be supported on mobile friendly workflows.
-For more information, see Apply with LinkedIn (With Apply Starters).
+See Apply with LinkedIn (with Apply Starters) - Overview.

 When this option is checked, an Note: To enable the Seek functionality, contact Global Customer Support.
 Then, you can purchase Seek from the Edge Marketplace for $0.button displays on the career site for applicants and allows them to apply to the job using their Seek profile.
 This option is unchecked by default.
 This option only displays for portals with the Apply with Seek integration enabled.

 Select this option to allow applicants to connect their applicant profile with Facebook.
 This connection enables the system to access their basic information and email address from Facebook.
 The system also compares your friends list against people that work at the company to find common connections.